 - 1/4 cup (1 ounce) confectioner's sugar

-- 1/2 teaspoon salt preferable fine sea salt
+- 1/2 teaspoon salt preferably fine sea salt

 - 2 large egg yolks room temperature